izhakmo/ocr/README.txt

 -Are all your workers working hard?
 Or some are slacking?
 Why?

 there is only one queue to which all workers listen - therefore when worker is not busy working he can proceed working on another task

+-How long does it take your local application to run from start to finish? if there aren't any instances running yet, it took us 02:18 minutes to run it from end to end, including the terminate command. if there are already instances running, it takes 19 seconds.